fermyon/developer/content/spin/spin-oci.md

 > Login Succeed
 ```

-## Push A Spin App To GHCR
+## Push a Spin App to GHCR

-Let's use this full stack [Typescript and ReactJS Spin app](https://github.com/radu-matei/spin-react-fullstack) to walk through this tutorial.
+Let's use this full-stack [Typescript and](https://github.com/radu-matei/spin-react-fullstack) ReactJS Spin app](https://github.com/radu-matei/spin-react-fullstack) to walk through this tutorial.
 If you have a Spin app already feel free to navigate to that directory and skip the step below.

 Fork and clone the app [GitHub repository](https://github.com/radu-matei/spin-react-fullstack.git):
  <!-- @selectiveCpy -->